-The Cost-Plus Pricing model is based on adding a fixed dollar or percentage amount to the product’s costs.
-This model does not require deep market understanding and provides easy pricing.
-Yet, if the sales go not very well, the price needs to be decreased (and likewise, profit.)
-Therefore, this model should estimate the complexity of services and calculate all the included costs in order to protect a business’ revenue.
+The Cost-Plus Pricing model is based on adding a fixed dollar or percentage to the product’s cost.
+This model does not require deep market understanding and is easy to apply.

-1) The high price diverts shoppers attraction, especially if it’s a highly competitive industry, e.g. electronics & computers
+1) An unreasonably high price diverts shoppers, especially in a highly competitive industry, e.g. electronics & computers

-2) The low price injures the online store margins and revenues.
+2) TAn unreasonably low price decreases margins and revenues.

 The most balanced pricing strategies are primarily based on the customer price perception.Competera dynamic pricing benefits